 Mighty Car Mods is one of the most popular YouTube channels for car mods.
 The website also hosts thousands of forum posts on their website.

 A popular British forum for modified car enthusiasts is the site named Modified Enthusiasts.
 The forum claims to have covered about 3000 topics so far with about 31,000 total posts written since 2014.

 Modified Car Events

 Here are some of the shows you may want to look out for.

-Wörthersee Treffen: Takes place in Wörthersee, Austria, between 20 and 23 May 2020.
-The event is mostly for people interested in Volkswagen.
+Wörthersee Treffen: Takes place in Wörthersee, Austria, usually in late May.
+The event is mostly for people interested in Volkswagens.

-SEMA Show: Takes place in Las Vegas Nevada between 5 and 8 November 2019.
+SEMA Show: Typically takes place in Las Vegas Nevada in early November.
 According to the organizers of this show, it is “the premier automotive specialty products trade event in the world.”
 They add that “it draws the industry’s brightest minds and hottest products to one place, the Las Vegas Convention Center.
 Also, the SEMA Show provides attendees with educational seminars, product demonstrations, special events, networking opportunities, and more.”
-(Source).

-The Essen Motor Show: Starts on 30 November and ends on 8 December 2019 at the Essen Convention Center in Essen, German.
+The Essen Motor Show: Usually starts late in November and end in early December at the Essen Convention Center in Essen, German.
 The organizers promise that the show will feature over 160 vehicles from across Europe.